dallenmidd/IxPopDyMod/README.md

 Here is the first transition from `__e`, eggs, to `q_l`, questing larvae.
 This transition is a duration, so we interpret the output as the rate at which it happens on the probability with which it happens.
-It also has a predictor, temperature.
+It has a predictor, temperature.
 So the time to transition from egg to questing larva is a temperature dependent function.
-The function and parameters show this rate is `2.92e-05 * temp^2.27`.
+The parameters and function show this rate is `2.92e-05 * temp^2.27`.

 ### Compare two temperature scenarios